kildor22/mm-github-pages-starter/collections/_poems/A building experiencing rain for the first time..md

 <p>
 For too long has its doors been unopened, its windows stained and gray with every room reeking the stench of moss, unkempt beds and food which have decayed-- the wind blows through its corridors where the journey halts in every room and corner bend.
-Its foundations shake and groan for the lamplights at night that never stayed.
+Its foundations shook and groaned for the lamplights at night that never stayed.
 </p>

 <p>